Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**moof**</dfn>:
            The MovieFragmentBox "moof" box as defined in the
-           ISOBMFF  base media file format [[!ISOBMFF]] that defines the metadata of a fragment.
+           ISOBMFF  base media file format [[!ISOBMFF]] that defines the index information of samples in a fragment.

    <dfn dfn>**ftyp**</dfn>:
           The FileTypeBox "ftyp" box as defined